mjm9189/snake-game/README.md

 ### Instructions to Run
 #### Requirements
-- Java 23.0.2
+- Java 21.0.6
-- Spring Boot 3.4.2
+- Spring Boot 3.4.3
 - Maven 3.9.9
 #### How to Run
+##### Direct download
 First, install all above-listed requirements.
 After cloning this repo, navigate to `/snake-game` in your terminal and run the command `mvn spring-boot:run`.
 Alternatively, opening the repo in a code editor and clicking the run button on the `SnakegameApplication` class located at `/snake-game/src/main/java/com/snakegame/snakegame` should also work.
+Then, in your browser, navigate to localhost:8080 to play.

+##### Docker
+If you've installed Docker, finding and running

 ### Game Rules
 For those unfamiliar with the game, the goal of the player is to control the snake